No-Regret Learning in Bilateral Trade via Global Budget Balance: Partial Feedback

-In order to construct a suitable regret minimizer $\cAG$ for the gain from trade, we devise an estimation procedure that transforms a full-information algorithm into a version capable of operating in a one-bit information setting.
-The crucial difference with respect to the construction of \citet{AzarFF22} is in the design of the estimation procedure of the gain from trade $\gft_t$.
-In \cite{AzarFF22} the action set consists of a discretization of a single price (\ie their estimation procedure posts $p$ to both the seller and the buyer).
-However, in our scenario, such symmetry between the seller and the buyer no longer applies.
-Here, we must take into account the action set represented by the grid $H_K$, which employs distinct prices for both the seller and the buyer ($p+1/K$ and $p$, respectively).
-Therefore, our estimation procedure has an asymmetric structure (see \Cref{line:est seller,line:est buyer} of \Cref{alg:estimation}).
+A crucial ingredient we need is an estimation procedure capable of extracting quantitative information from the gain from trade, having only access to one bit of feedback.
+More precisely, we need an estimation procedure of the gain from trade function $H_K\ni(p,q)\mapsto\gft_t(p,q)$.
+A similar challenge is faced in \citet{AzarFF22}, where the action set consists of a discretization of a single price (\ie their estimation procedure posts $p$ to both seller and buyer).
+However, in our scenario, such symmetry no longer applies.
+Here, we must consider the grid $H_K$, which employs distinct prices for the seller and the buyer ($p+\nicefrac 1K$ and $p$, respectively).
+Thus, our estimation procedure $\gftest$ has an asymmetric structure (see the pseudocode, in particular \Cref{line:est seller,line:est buyer}).

-The structure of the estimator, which we call $\gftest$, is described in \Cref{alg:estimation}.
-First it draws a sample from a Bernoulli distribution with parameter $(p+1/K)/(1+1/K)$ (\Cref{line:bernoulli}).
-If the result is 1, it posts price $p$ to the buyer, and the seller receives a price drawn uniformly at random from $[0,p+1/K]$ (\Cref{line:est buyer}).
-Otherwise, if the result is 0, the algorithm post price $p$ to the seller, and the buyer's price is drawn uniformly at random from $[p,1]$.
-We denote the final estimate of the gain from trade at $t$ by $\egft_t(p+1/K,p)$ (\Cref{line:est seller}).
+First, $\gftest$ draws a sample from a Bernoulli distribution with parameter $(pK+1)/(K+1)$ (\Cref{line:bernoulli}).
+If the result is $1$, it posts price $p$ to the buyer, and the seller receives a price drawn uniformly at random from $[0,p+\nicefrac 1K]$ (\Cref{line:est buyer}).
+Otherwise, if the result is $0$, $\gftest$ posts price $p$ to the seller, and the buyer's price is drawn uniformly at random from $[p,1]$.
+We denote the final estimate at $t$ by $\egft_t(p+\nicefrac 1K,p)$ (\Cref{line:est seller}).
+Overall, our estimator has a small bias, as formalized in the following Lemma.

-The following results shows that our estimator has bias $2/K$ for actions in the grid $H_K$.
-This is in constrast with the ``symmetric'' estimator by \citet{AzarFF22} which yields unbiased estimates.